FusionAuth/fusionauth-contrib/Password Hashing Plugins/README.md

 ## OBSOLETE - Build with Savant

+Savant fails with error `The license [PDDL-1.0] is not an allowed license type`.

 **Note:** This project uses the Savant build tool.
 To compile using Savant, follow these instructions:

 ```bash